 A heart attack may also occur as a result of a heart failure-related complication.

-Call 911 right away if you experience:
+Call 911 right away if you have:

 Early treatment is key in preventing the most serious cases of heart failure.
 Call your doctor right away if you’re showing signs of heart failure or if you believe you have the condition.

 Written by: Kristeen Moore and Erica Roth